dodle1/Stock-trading-bot/README.md

 3. Update the API keys and secret to yours in order to connect to Alpaca for paper trading.

 4. Update the Dates as well as any period you are trying to use it.

+(The Different route is an interesting adaption of the other code focusing on bracket trading working differently on the first two trades.)